bentonwong/bentonwong.github.io/_posts/2018-02-10-javascript_variable_hoisting.markdown

 ---
 layout: post
 title:      "JavaScript Variable Hoisting"
-date:       2018-02-10 06:15:36 +0000
+date:       2018-02-10 01:15:37 -0500
 permalink:  javascript_variable_hoisting
 ---

-Hoisting is a behavior in JavaScript that moves variable declaration to the top of their scope before that code is executed.
+Hoisting is a behavior in JavaScript that moves a variable declaration to the top of its scope before that code is executed.
 However, any variable assignment to that same variable is not hoisted.
 For example,

 ```
 console.log(value);